riban-bw/modular/README.md

 Communication between the Brain and panels uses CAN two wire serial bus.
 CAN uses differential balanced cabling to provide robust, high speed communication over long distance.
 Detection of panels uses CAN extended frame format (to allow fewer frames during detection) whilst normal operation uses standad frame format (to allow shorter frames for realtime data).
 Each panel starts by advertising its 96-bit hardware UID (STM32 serial number).
 The Brain module detects new panels and negotiates a _panel id_ (1..63) for each.
 CAN uses a lowest-id-wins mechanism for bus arbitration which allows the Brain to negotiate each panel partaking in the detection process.
 The panel with the lowest UUID is assigned the next available panel id which then leaves the detection process and joins the pool of configured panels.
 The Brain iterates over all panels currently advertising their participation in the detection process.

 Subsequent communication between the Brain and each panel is via CAN messages initiated by panels for sensor changes (switches, knobs, etc.) or the Brain for indications (LEDs, etc.).
-The message type is encoded in the CAN id.
+The message type is encoded in the CAN ID.
 Each panel uses CAN filters to only listen for messages from the Brain.
 Similarly the Brain listens for messages from panels.
 All CAN traffic occurs between STM32F103 based devices.

 #### CAN Message Protocol